Facility Design, Shelter Animal Housing and Shelter Population Management

 When designing a new facility or remodeling the current facility, it is important to think about not only the type of housing that will be used, but also the appropriate number of housing units to have for each type of animal that the shelter cares for.
-Determining the number of housing units is based on past intake and outcome trends as well as the shelter’s capacity for care (C4C) – the ability to provide all animals in their care with the Five Freedoms of Animal Welfare.
+Determining the number of housing units is based on past intake and outcome trends as well as the shelter’s Capacity for Care (C4C) – the ability to provide all animals in their care with the Five Freedoms of Animal Welfare.
 Understanding this and developing population management strategies to achieve C4C will allow the organization to be successful in the new/remodeled facility in terms of providing outstanding welfare (for both animals and staff) and positive outcomes.

-General Recommendations for Animal Housing
+General Recommendations for Dog and Cat Housing

 A cornerstone of successful shelter design is determining the right size and type of animal housing.
 To meet animal needs, reduce animal stress and allow staff to care for animals safely and efficiently, housing should be double-compartment.
 These recommendations intend for all animals to be housed individually (exceptions: mothers and offspring, bonded pairs, juveniles, purpose-designed group housing).
 The housing recommended will meet most animals’ needs for up to about a two-week shelter stay.
-If animals are expected to be housed in the shelter for periods beyond two weeks, then accommodation for additional needs – for more housing space, out-of-housing time, and provisions for behavioral needs according to the individual animal – must be met; the housing recommendations provided here are not intended for extended stays.

-- Allow human/animal interaction to readily occur at the front of the housing unit
+- Allow human/animal interaction to occur readily at the front of the housing unit.

-- Maximize the floor space by utilizing raised beds and elevated food/water dishes
+- Maximize the floor space by utilizing raised beds and elevated food/water dishes.

-- Provide natural lighting
+- Provide natural lighting.